 - Connect what you learned with your interests.

 - Sabbath variations.
-According to neuroscientist Mariano Sigman, everyone can learn, but not the same or the same way.
+According to neuroscientist Mariano Sigman, everyone can learn, but not the same or in the same way.
 Everyone has their own cognitive abilities.
 But you don't just have to try what works for you, but also what you like, that sometimes may not match.
-AND, especially, don't let anyone tell you not to try.
+AND, above all, don't let anyone tell you not to try.
 Anyone, at any time in your life, can learn and improve.

 To apply the Feynman method

-Tools to further deepen:
+Tools to go deeper:

 - PODCAST:Luis Garcia Carrasco, The art of the memory.

-- BOOK: Mariano Sigman, The secret life of the mind.
+- BOOK: Mariano Sigman, the secret life of the mind.